 I wanted to showcase titles or some extracts from the poetry in a way that the reader also becomes the viewer.
 This also helps with a beautiful visual experience that can be enjoyed by the spectator.
 The first thing to do is to find some stunning imagery that is free to use in a commercial sense.
-There are many websites that charge for licensing, this means you have to pay a lot of money upfront for a potential idea that may not work.
+Many websites charge for licensing; this means you have to pay a lot of money upfront for a potential idea that may not work.
 The best place on the web to extract high-quality images, free to use, is unsplash.com.

 These images are 100% free to use for personal and commercial purposes.
 The best way for any designer, writer or developer to help these types of companies is to buy a little merch or upload your own high-quality images for other people to use.

 You can use the search function to search out keywords that may highlight your wall art idea.
-Once you’ve seen something nice just download it.
+Once you’ve seen something nice, download it.
 You may see several images you think you can work with, download them and save them for another day.

 Wall Art Design Tools